 Heather has an undergraduate degree from Columbia University in New York with majors in both Anthropology and Creative Writing, and an MFA in Poetry from the California State MFA consortium.
 She teaches in the Department of Comparative Religion and Humanities and for the Honors Program at California State University, Chico.

-She was awarded a Fulbright Scholarship for the Academic Year 2024-2025 to study saint veneration among Jews and Muslims in Morocco.
+She was awarded a Fulbright Scholarship for the Academic Year 2024-2025 to study saint pilgrimage among Jews and Muslims in Morocco, and is currently living in and working from Fes.

 Altfeld's second book of poems, Post-Mortem, was selected by Eric Pankey for the 2019 Orison Prize.
 Her first book, The Disappearing Theatre won the 2015 Poets at Work Prize.
 Other prizes include the 2017 Robert H. Winner Award from the Poetry Society of America and the 2015 recipient of the Pablo Neruda Prize for Poetry.